 General and administrative expenses for 2017 include share-based compensation, a non-cash item, of \$256,829.
-Excluding share-based compensation, general and administrative expenses were \$152,598 in the current quarter and \$158,054 for the comparative quarter.
-The Company did not grant any stock options in the current quarter; 735,000 stock options were granted and 1,175,000 existing stock options were extended in the comparative quarter.
+Excluding share-based compensation, general and administrative expenses were \$314,556 in the current six-month period and \$331,079 for the comparative period.
+The Company did not grant any stock options in the current period; 735,000 stock options were granted and 1,175,000 existing stock options were extended in the comparative period.

-The decrease in exploration and evaluation expenditures for the current quarter is due primarily to there being no drill program conducted during the current quarter.
-Drilling costs of \$290,809 were incurred on the La Esperanza project during the first quarter of 2017.
-In addition, the Company received \$63,108 in expenditure recoveries during the current quarter; there were no expenditure recoveries received in the comparative quarter.
+The decrease in exploration and evaluation expenditures for the current quarter is due primarily to there being less drilling conducted during the current period.
+Drilling costs of \$46,093 were incurred on the La Esperanza project during the first six months of 2018 while there was \$346,365 incurred during the first six months of 2017.
+In addition, the Company received \$63,108 in expenditure recoveries during the current period; there were no expenditure recoveries received in the comparative period.
+Land holding costs increased to \$214,977 in the current period, compared to \$122,608 in the comparative period, due to timing of the payments on certain claims that were adjusted in size.